resech/xmage_tokens/README.md

 # How to use

 1. Download `art.zip` from this repository.
-2. Find and backup your images directory in XMage (so you don't have to redownload everything if something goes wrong).
+2. Find and backup `TOK.zip` in your images directory for XMage (so you don't have to redownload everything if something goes wrong).
-3. Find `TOK.zip` in your images directory and open it.
-I find 7Zip easiest for this.
+3. Open `TOK.zip`, then find and open the `XMAGE` directory.
+I find 7Zip easiest for this but any archiver should work.
-5. Find and open the `XMAGE` directory inside `TOK.zip`.
-6. Open `art.zip` and copy all the image files from it into the XMAGE directory.
+4. Open `art.zip` and copy all the image files from it into the `XMAGE` directory.